Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 end
 ```

-### Local
-Local variables can only be called within a function or block; if you attempted to call them outside it will return a `nil` value because there only local within that function block.
-They're more faster to call because they're integrated into the environment in which they are created.
+- `Local` - Local variables are declared with the `local` statement, unlike global variables their scope is limited to the block where they are declared.
+If you attempted to call them it will only return a `nil` value.
+This is a relativly good programming style becuase they avoid cluttering the global environment with unnecessary names.
+And are more faster to call than to global ones.

 Example:
 ```lua